What conditions do chiropractors treat?

 A subluxation is a misalignment of the bones that house and protect the spinal cord.
 Any misalignment puts unnecessary pressure on the nerve system and damages the nerve supply to different parts of the body.
 Vertebral misalignments that are left undetected and unadjusted for many years can lead to symptoms of pain, diseases, and an unhealthy expression of life.

 The doctor will determine if films are necessary during the examination and then will discuss this with you.
 In most cases, however, x-rays are not needed.
 They may be needed, for example, in the case of a recent trauma to rule out a fracture.

 How long will my first appointment take?

-The first appointment is about 45 minutes with Dr. Shadrick, Dr. Gazda, or Dr. Herzog performing a complete exam.
+The first appointment is about 45 minutes with Dr. Shadrick, Dr. Gazda, Dr. Herzog, or Dr. McCarthy performing a complete exam.

 Does the doctor get adjusted?

 Yes.
 As a practitioner of chiropractic, the doctor is also a patient of chiropractic.

 Can I adjust myself?